LemmoTresto/Webcord/README.md

 Send a discord embed.
-make an instance of dishook.Embed() set your params and fields.
+make an instance of webcord.Embed() set your params and fields.
 Same rules apply about the avatar_url as with send_message.